tyroguru/BPFTrace-hol/bpftrace.md

 * We index the `@calls[]` array using the `probe` builtin variable.
 This expands to the name of the probe that has been fired (e.g., `tracepoint:syscalls:sys_enter_futex`).
 * Each entry in a map can have one of a number of pre-defined functions associated with it.
 Here the `count()` function simply increments an associated counter every time we hit the probe and we therefore keep count of the number of times a probe has been hit.

 **IMPORTANT NOTE:** The order and number of system calls you see will be different to the output given above.
-For the sake of this example we will focus on futex(2) calls.
+For the sake of this example we will focus on `close()` calls.

 [**NOTE:** maps are a key data structure that you'll use very frequently!]